Important fact about CLAYS

 Looking at these two families under the electronic microscope one sees many rough layers.

 Different types of clay cannot be identified precisely by classical chemical analysis.
-In fact, two sorts of clay can have the same type of chemical analysis whilst being in themselves completely different ( for example attapulgites and montmorillonites in the same quarry at different heights in the stratigraphy can have exactly the same chemical analysis ).
+In fact, two sorts of clay can have the same type of chemical analysis whilst being in themselves completely different ( for example attapulgites and montmorillonites or bentonites in the same quarry at different heights in the stratigraphy can have exactly the same chemical analysis ).

 The only precise way of identifying them is therefore X diffraction which in measuring the space between two layers lets us classify the mineral with confidence.